bcline01/Puzzlepairs/README.md

   Clone the respository from my **[GitHub](https://github.com/bcline01/Puzzlepairs)**

-   <br>NPM: Use the command "npm init -y" to install Node Package Manager<br>
+   <br>NPM: Use the command "npm install" to install Node Package Manager<br>